syedhassaanahmed/syedhassaanahmed/README.md

 - Put people over processes.
 - Assume best intentions.
 - Judge people on their contributions, not on how confident they seem.
-- Don't let your own desire to get things done quickly, turn into undue pressure on peers.
+- Don't let your own desire to get things done quickly, turn into undue pressure on colleagues.
 - Success is not a zero-sum game, so be happy and content with others' success.
 - New systems are best designed by a small number of minds, not committees.
 - As a Manager/Lead, if things go well, give your team the credit.
 If things go sideways, take the blame yourself.

 ### Code
 - Code is a liability, not an asset.
-Each meaningful piece of code has to be version controled, tested, secured, deployed, monitored and documented.
+Each meaningful piece of code has to be version controled, tested, secured, deployed, monitored and documented iteratively throughout it's evolution.
 - Code is just one of the many ways of achieving a solution.
 - Your team is only as good as the weakest code reviewer.
 - Don't get sucked into hyped/fashionable tech.
 Internalize that CS fundamentals don’t change much over time.